Terms and Conditions

 - Job requesters and service providers (through the Platform)

-Under Australian state and territory laws, certain services involving children require service providers to hold a valid Working with Children Check (WWCC), also known as Blue Card (Queensland), Ochre Card (Northern Territory), or Working with Vulnerable People Check (ACT/Tasmania).
+- Australia: Working with Children Check (WWCC), also known as Blue Card (Queensland), Ochre Card (Northern Territory), or Working with Vulnerable People Check (ACT/Tasmania)

 Services Requiring WWCC: